Minaret of Jam: Threats

+Threats to the integrity of the structure, including the risk of collapse, have been reported multiple times in recent years due to severe flooding, including in 2014, 2019, and 2024.

+Restoration efforts

+Stabilisation work was started and carried out in the 1970s, but then lapsed.
+Work resumed after 2001, but was reported to have stopped again by 2008.

 UNESCO has tried to launch assessment programs.
 In 2012 UNESCO outlined plans for 3D scanning, hydraulic measurements, and strengthening of support beams and walls to maintain the Minaret, and photos of the external structure have been taken to provide models for future reconstruction.
 Although the 3D modelling of the minaret was finally carried out for UNESCO by Iconem, political instability has led to a lack of funding and no maintenance efforts have been conducted.
 Furthermore, the surrounding terrain has made it difficult to make any progress of the structure as it impedes access.
 However, these assessments have provided a strong basis for future maintenance.
 While fieldwork remains difficult, archaeologists have analyzed satellite images and data from Google Maps to make new discoveries about the minaret and the surrounding site.

-Much can be and needs to be done to aid in the conservation of the minaret.
-Security should be one of the primary focuses as looting is a commonplace of the archeological site.
-Likewise, it is important that the people of Afghanistan get involved in that their interest and engagement in the site will hopefully fund future efforts for preservation.
+In December 2024, the local governor of Ghor announced that consolidation works, including the construction of retaining walls, would soon begin, following the damage done by recent floods.
+It was reported in March 2025 that the retaining walls were completed after 50 days of work.
+However, some experts indicate that more drastic efforts would be needed to prevent long term deterioration.